 Duration is often used to measure a bond’s or fund’s sensitivity to interest rates.
 The longer a fund’s duration, the more sensitive it is to interest-rate risk.
 The shorter a fund’s duration, the less sensitive it is to interest-rate risk.

 Default cycle is characterized by a downturn in the economy.

 Important Notes and Disclosures

-This commentary represents the views of the portfolio managers at Pacific Asset Management as of 11/1/18, and are presented for informational purposes only.
-These views represent the opinions of the portfolio managers and should not be construed as investment advice, an endorsement of any security, mutual fund, sector, or index, or to predict performance of any investment.
+This commentary reflects the views of the portfolio managers at Pacific Asset Management as of October 31, 2018, are based on current market conditions, and are subject to change without notice.
+These views represent the opinions of the portfolio managers and are presented for informational purposes only.
+These views should not be construed as investment advice, an endorsement of any security, mutual fund, sector, or index, the offer or sale of any investment, or to predict performance of any investment.
 Any forward-looking statements are not guaranteed.
 All material is compiled from sources believed to be reliable, but accuracy cannot be guaranteed.
-The opinions expressed herein are subject to change without notice as market and other conditions warrant.
-Sector names in this commentary are provided by the Funds’ portfolio managers and could be different if provided by a third party.
+Sector names in the commentary are provided by the portfolio managers and could be different if provided by a third party.

 Pacific Life Insurance Company is the administrator for Pacific Funds.
 It is not a fiduciary and therefore does not give advice or make recommendations regarding insurance or investment products.